shroukhm/informations_about_AI/README.md

                                            - Some of the benefits of using RPA
                                            - Some of the challenges of using RPA
-                                           - Some of tools of RPA
+                                           - Some of tools of RPA 11- In regressions in ML file its talking breifly about : - What is the regressions in ML
+                                                          - Types of regression in machine learning
+                                                          - Some of Use cases of regressions